michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/makefiles.markdown

     make -j 4

-As I defined the targets using the file extension % syntax Make will understand that each step can be run independently of each other.
-Therefore a separate process will be created to generate each of the required files.
+As I defined my targets above by abstracting out the process based on file extension each target step can be run independently.
+Therefore make can use a sperate process to generate each of the required files.
 If the number of files required to be generated exceeds the number of processes specified by the `-j` flag then these will begin after previous targets have finished.
 This is a very cheap method to add multi-core parallelisation to a workflow, as long as you can abstract out the workflow processes to fit this.

 ## Summary

-Make provides a very elegant functional language, where targets can be thought of as functions mapping the data from one input file into in an output.
-Makes syntax is however very simple, and adding or updating tasks is straight-forward.
-Make allows for simply including your own scripts as dependencies in a workflow or dropping down to the fast and powerful shell.
+Make provides a very elegant functional language, where targets can be thought of as functions mapping the data from one input file into an output file.
+The Make syntax is however very simple, and adding or updating tasks is straight-forward.
+Make further allows for simply including your own scripts as dependencies in a workflow or dropping down to fast and powerful coreutil functions.